Currently Browsing: Memoir

 My mother-in-law Phyllis Stone, passed away on January 16, 2018.
 She had just celebrated her 97th birthday on January 5.
 On January 10 she caught the flu.
 She was hospitalized a couple days later with flu, pneumonia, and additional issues.
 She died peacefully on January 16 with Dick and me holding her hands.
 She was […]

 Above: Pen and watercolor sketch at the Bell Museum on 9 x 12 inch white Stonehenge paper.
 And yes Stonehenge is not a watercolor paper, but sometimes you just want to paint on what you want to paint on.
-Click on the image to view an enlargement.
-Sunday was the Urban Sketchers Twin Cities sketch […]
+Sunday was the Urban Sketchers Twin Cities sketch out at the Bell Museum.
+I added the […]

 Left: The full holiday card, probably 1985 because we didn't have the girls yet.
 And they became the focus of our cards.
 You can see the cover, inside panel, and back panel.
 Our cards always had a back panel.
 That "Priceless" bit—didn't I ever tell you about that?
 When I first came into the family […]